COVID-19 significantly affects our daily decisions

 -How does COVID-19 effect you and your family?

-Are NYC Schools closed for the rest of the school year due to Corona Virus?
+Are NYC Schools closed for the rest of the school year due to COVID-19?

 Maybe, according to Governor Cuomo.

-“Gov. Andrew M. Cuomo at his press briefing said there had been ‘no decision’ on closing schools in the state or city.
+“Gov. Cuomo said, ‘no decision’ on closing schools in the state or city due to COVID-19.
 He described the mayor’s announcement as Mr. de Blasio’s ‘opinion.'”

 The governor and mayor have been political rivals for years.
 New York City typically makes its own decisions about closures, including snow days.